- Activity Level: moderate

 The Maltese, as we know it today, is thought to be the result of British dog breeders, but it is also known that the Maltese is a direct descendant of other toy breeds like the Bichon Frise and the Havanese.
 The first Maltese is thought to have arrived in the United States in the latter half of the 19th century and first appeared in Westminster Kennel Club shows in the 1870s.

 This is a friendly and loving dog breed.
 They are extremely affectionate with their family and make new friends easily.
 Although they may be a bit reserved around strangers at first, they warm up quickly and will love to be a part of the group.
-Generally kid-friendly, they will be a good playmate for your little ones, as long as they are loving and gentle with him/her as well.
+Generally kid-friendly, they will be a good playmate for your little ones, as long as they are loving and gentle with them as well.
 The Maltese is by far the most affectionate and cuddly toy breed there is.

 The Maltese has a sensitive side.
 Loud noises, thunderstorms, and loud voices may make this breed a bit uneasy.
 They have a long flowing coat, making them somewhat sensitive to heat, but they also do not care for the cold.
 They are perfect for apartment living, but prefer not to be left alone for long periods of time, as they are known to long for human companionship and contact.